 Owning an Apple product for business is a very smart choice due to the fact that viruses are less common than with Window products, they are easier to use and made more solid.

 Unless you have the storage space, keeping your outdated Apple computers once you’ve upgraded may not be an option unless you own a museum or can make the space to store them safely.
 Any damage to the computer could significantly lower the value of the product.

 Think of it as owning shares of a stock exchange.
 One day you buy a couple of shares at $5.00 per share.
 Then the next day the value drops to $3.00 per share.
-Do you sell or do wait and see whats happens next?
-The same risk applies to buying and selling your used Apple products.
+Do you sell or do wait and see what happens next?
+The same risk applies to buy and sell your used Apple products.

 Knowing the value of your used Apple product for re-sell.

 In order to know what to price your Apple product you have to know what you have.
 To figure this out you will the model number which can be found printed in different places on the outside of every product line.

 Once you have found this information enter the model number in the Google search bar.
 From there you will be able to figure out the name/model of your computer in which you can then enter that information into Google.
 EveryMac.com, wikipedia.com, and the iOS and MacOS app MacTracker can be downloaded from their website mactracker.ca are great places to find the information that you need.
 These sites should be able to provide your devices whole history along with the original prices and configurations options.